 WhatsApp rolled out its two-step verification process for added security.
-The update which was in beta stage from Nov 2016, is now officially released for Android, iOS and Windows Phones.
-Setting up update however Is optional.
+The update which was in the beta stage from Nov 2016, is now officially released for Android, iOS and Windows Phones.
+Setting up an update, however, Is optional.
 You may choose to configure or leave it the way it was inside the settings.

 Configure WhatsApp two-step verification

 - Open WhatsApp > Settings > Account > Select Two-Step verification

 - Enter the 6-digit passcode needed for the two-step process.
 Re-enter the code once again for verification.